 Frequently asked questions about Samsung Galaxy Buds Pro vs Apple AirPods (3rd generation)

 Yes, provided your meetings aren’t what you’re doing for most hours of your work day, both AirPods and Galaxy Buds Pro can work fine for meetings.
-The Galaxy Buds Pro has the added bonus of noise cancelling, so if your environment is noisy while you’re in a meeting, at least you can turn on ANC to ignore the distractions while you listen.
+The Galaxy Buds Pro has the added bonus of noise canceling, so if your environment is noisy while you’re in a meeting, at least you can turn on ANC to ignore the distractions while you listen.
 If you do a lot of meetings, it might be worth your while to upgrade for a better mic, a sidetone, or just a more comfortable over-ear fit.